What is a Will

 Steps in Registering a Will

-If you believe you fall in the classification of people with assets, properties, insurance, bank accounts, etc., then the below is a guide on how to get your own will.
+If you believe you fall into the classification of people with assets, properties, insurance, bank accounts, etc., then the below is a guide on how to get your own will.

 1. Preparing your will